 Brujo needs no introduction as he has been in the profession for decades and has long been known for his good drawing and tattooing.

 His work, in my opinion, is loaded with mysticism and spirituality, as his professional name suggests.

 He has spent a lifetime immersing himself in oriental culture and it shows in his artistic production, besides being quite versatile in tattooing.

-It's my favorite and everyone knows it, as I've been wearing one of his dragons for over ten years, accompanied by peonies and rocks that cover my whole back and ass.
+It's my favorite and everyone knows it, as I've been wearing one of his dragons for over ten years, accompanied by peonies and rocks that cover my entire back and ass.

 I leave here a link to a very cool podcast where you can learn a little more about Brujo...

-Prolific draughtsman, tattooist of very good technique and student of the Japanese style.
+Prolific draftsman, tattooist of very good technique and student of the Japanese style.

 Well-structured compositions and a clean finish, both in drawing and tattooing.
 Specializing in Japanese tattooing but also willing to do other styles, continue tattooing his colleagues in the neighborhood and attending to the business of the store.